Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Experiments

 The operations in neural networks can be framed in terms of matrix multiplication, allowing us to analyze the complexity of these methods.
 We report the FLOP following RigL's computation method in Table \ref{tab:complexity_comparison}.
 If we examine sparse matrix with $pmn$ non-zeros, then theoretically the inference cost of EAST without weight sharing and other standard DST methods is just the cost of the sparse matrix, $\mathcal{O}(pmn)$, and their storage requirement is just $\mathcal{O}(PN)$.
 With weight sharing, EAST maintains the theoretical network size $\mathcal{O}(PN)$ while physically storing $\mathcal{O}(N-N_s)$ parameters, resulting in built-in compression on GPU's without native support for irregular sparsity patterns.
 It reduces the parameter count including zeros from 23.5M to 13.9M, but slightly increases the theoretical inference FLOP count due to the reuse of learnable parameters.
 This trade-off potentially offers practical benefits in memory-constrained devices.

-While DCTpS achieves higher accuracy than standard DST methods at extreme sparsity levels, it comes with substantial computational overhead that limits its practical deployment benefits.
+While DCTpS achieves higher accuracy than standard DST methods at extreme sparsity levels, it incurs substantial computational overhead, limiting its practical deployment benefits.
 DCTpS uses a dense DCT matrix, which theoretically could have a complexity of $\mathcal{O}(qlogq)$.
 We found that its theoretical inference FLOPs are about 32X higher than the standard DST at 99.95\% and 150X higher at 99.99\%.
 This is because the dense DCT computation dominates at extreme sparsities, becoming an increasingly significant bottleneck as sparsity increases.
 This additional computational overhead directly explains the inference throughput and latency differences observed in our experiments.